Blog

 3. Water and Metabolite Reabsorption

 Originally, the bladder was thought of merely as a storage and excretion organ.
-However in recent years, evidence has surfaced that reveals that the cells of the bladder are able to absorb water from stored urine[10], thus increasing its concentration of waste products and conserving bodily water.
-In animal studies, it is shown that the bladder also reabsorbs nitrogen and creatinine[11].
+However, in recent years, evidence has surfaced that reveals that the cells of the bladder are able to absorb water from stored urine, thus increasing its concentration of waste products and conserving bodily water.
+In certain animal studies, the bladder has been observed to reabsorb small amounts of nitrogenous waste, such as urea and creatinine, though this has not been demonstrated to occur significantly in humans.

 Other Organ Systems Involved in Excretion